reharik/papers/README.md

   - Papers only extends the request with two functions (isAuthenticated and logout) and one property (user or whatever you set the userProperty to be).
 It does not touch your strategies
   - Papers setup is different (simpler and more concise in my view).
-  - I hope to demonstrate usage strategies in a way that will help you understand implemnetation options quickly

 ## Install